 Nielsen Black Weeks

-Until the early 1970s, the A.C.
-Nielsen Company (now Nielsen Media Research), provider of audience measurement information, would not release a national ratings report four weeks out of the year.
-During these so-called “black weeks,” the networks would fill their schedules with plenty of repeats and the occasional “prestige” program (documentaries and news reports).
-Learn about the history of the “black weeks” and why they went away.
+Until the early 1970s, four times a year there were no TV ratings.
+During these “black weeks,” the TV networks filled their schedules with repeats and the occasional “prestige” program (documentaries and specials).
+Learn the history of “black weeks” and why they went away.

 From the dawn of commercial broadcasting in the late 1940s, the television industry has been obsessed with measuring its audience.
 Ratings and shares, percentages and demographics determine which shows stay on the air and which shows are canceled.
 Audience measurement began in 1930 for radio with the “Crossley” ratings (named for the man who developed them, Archibald Crossley) used by the Cooperative Analysis of Broadcasting.
 The Crossley ratings were supplanted by C.E.
 Hooper Inc.’s “Hooper” ratings in 1946.